mariadb-corporation/MaxScale/Documentation/Protocols/Mongo.md

 they are supported.
 Each heading links to the corresponding entry in the MongoDB documentation.

-For each command is listed which fields are relevant and acted upon.
+The documentation of each command lists which fields are relevant for the command.
+The list is typically a subset of the fields specified in the MongoDB(R) documentation for the command.

-**All** other fields are ignored; their presence or absence have no impact, unless otherwise explicitly specified.
+**All** non-listed fields are ignored; their presence or absence have no impact, unless otherwise explicitly specified.

 ## [Aggregation Commands](https://docs.mongodb.com/manual/reference/command/nav-aggregation/)